 How is dysplastic nevus diagnosed?

 A dysplastic nevus is diagnosed clinically by your dermatologist.
 Your doctor will perform a biopsy to confirm the diagnosis.
 The dermatopatholgist will observe the cells of the dysplastic nevus under the microscope for any cellular or architectural atypia.

 How is a dysplastic nevus treated?

 Depending on how many lesions are present, excisional biopsy is the treatment of choice.
 When many nevi are present, at least two should be biopsied.
 The rest are followed closely with frequent dermatologist skin exams, total skin photography, patient education, and patent self-examination.
-The exact physican follow-up schedule depends on whether or not the patient has a family history of Dysplastic Nevus Syndrome, and for how long the patient has already been followed.
+The exact physician follow-up schedule depends on whether or not the patient has a family history of Dysplastic Nevus Syndrome, and for how long the patient has already been followed.